nw-github/ctl/docs/OVERVIEW.md

 -   Regular integers: These integers start with `i` or `u` and are bit-precise, meaning you can write `i24`, `u38`, or any other number from `0 - 65535`.
 However, the types `u8`, `u16`, `u32`, `u64`, and `u128`, and their signed counterparts are the only ones that are FFI-safe.
 -   Pointer sized integers: The types `int` and `uint`, which can be casted to and from raw pointers and are guaranteed to be pointer-sized, and the types `c_*`, which are equivalent to their C counterparts.
 -   Integers by technicality: The types `bool` and `char` are technically integer types, even though they mostly behave uniquely.
 The only valid values for a `bool` are `true` and `false`. `char` is a [Unicode scalar value](https://www.unicode.org/glossary/#unicode_scalar_value).
 It's valid values are `0 - 0xD7FF` and `0xE000 - 0x10FFFF`.
-From now on, when integers/integer types are mentioned, these two types are NOT incuded.
+From now on, when integers/integer types are mentioned, these two types are NOT included.

 All integers in CTL use 2s complement representation.
 Methods exist that can deal with wrapping safely (either by explicitly allowing it `wrapping_add()`, allowing it and telling you if it happened `overflowing_add()`, or returning an optional that is null on overflow `checked_add()`).
 The arithmetic operators panic by default on overflow, but this behavior is configurable by release mode (either panic or wrap on overflow, UNIMPLEMENTED).